 Throughout the pandemic, we made several notable gains:

 - We expanded our team’s capacity by directing our funding toward hiring new staff members across every program area

 - We formalized our Transitional Housing Program as a robust Housing Program that offers scaffolded rental assistance and guaranteed housing to survivors for up to two years and grew our Housing Team from 1 to 3 advocates

 - Through our policy efforts, we worked with five other local organizations to secure $13.5 million in state funding for AAPI organizations in New York that are working to prevent violence, and another $3 million in state funding for the disaggregation of AAPI data.

-- Beginning March 1, 2022 Sakhi’s helpline expanded from Monday to Friday 10am- 6pm to 10am to 10pm, part of our planned expansion to a 24/7 hotline by the end of 2022.
+- Beginning March 1, 2022 Sakhi increased helpline services to Monday to Friday 10am to 10pm, part of our planned expansion to a 24/7 hotline.
 Sakhi’s helpline is New York City’s only gender-based violence helpline staffed by native speakers of multiple South Asian languages.
-20 helpline volunteers completed 20 hours of training to staff our helpline
+As the pandemic barrels on, this expanded service is all the more crucial

 - Sakhi became an instrumental founding member of South Asian Survivors, Organizations, and Allies, Rising (SOAR) – a national advocacy and capacity-building organization for survivors from the South Asian diaspora

 - In April, Sakhi received its biggest commitment to date.
 The Bhatia Family Foundation has made a $3MM investment in Sakhi to launch The Ramesh and Kalpana Bhatia Family Foundation’s South Asian Safe Families Initiative.
 The gift, which will be distributed over 10 years, will ensure the sustainability and expansion of Sakhi’s mental health program